JGCRI/gcam-doc/solver.md

 #### Description

-The bisection solver is a multidimensional generalization of of one-dimensional bisection methods.
+The bisection solver is a multidimensional generalization of one-dimensional bisection methods.
 The one-dimensional methods work by first establishing a bracket, identified by a change of sign in
 $$f(x)$$, around the solution.
 At each iteration $$f(x)$$ is evaluated